The Ultimate 5 Day Melbourne Itinerary

 A Morning Ceres Community Environment Park Adventure

-The park also has walking trails and a café serving ethically sourced coffee and snacks.
-This activity is suitable for families, solo travelers, or anyone looking to learn more about sustainable practices while enjoying a tranquil green space within the city.
-A visit to Ceres takes just a few hours, leaving ample time for other activities in your Melbourne trip.
+The park has walking trails and a café serving ethically sourced coffee and snacks.
+This is great for families, solo travellers, or anyone who wants to learn about sustainable practices in a green space in the city.

-Including Ceres in your 5 days in Melbourne adds variety to your itinerary by showcasing the city’s focus on sustainability and community.
-It’s a great introduction to the vibrant city culture Melbourne is known for.
+A visit to Ceres takes only a few hours, so you have plenty of time for other activities in your Melbourne trip.
+Including Ceres in your 5 days in Melbourne adds variety to your itinerary by showing you the city’s focus on sustainability and community.
+It’s a great introduction to the city culture Melbourne is famous for.

 Lunch at Maha North